 For students interested law school, Political Science is one of the most frequently selected majors.
-In fact, about 2/3ds of UWSP students who go on to law school are Political Science majors.
+In fact, 2/3ds of UWSP students who go on to law school are Political Science majors.
 The

 Political Science Department provides most of the pre-law advising on